teddyh21/ccxt/wiki/Manual.md

-        'side':      'buy',                     // direction of the trade, 'buy' or 'sell' 'price':      0.06917684,               // float price in quote currency 'amount':     1.5,                      // amount of base currency },
+        'side':      'buy',                     // direction of the trade, 'buy' or 'sell' 'price':      0.06917684,               // float price in quote currency 'amount':     1.5,                      // amount of base currency 'cost':       0.10376526,               // the price times the amount of the trade 'takerOrMaker': 'taker',                // whether the trade executed as a taker or maker },
     ...
 ]